 Group Five Pipe Saudi Company ("the Company") is a Saudi closed joint stock company initially registered on 16 Dhul-Hijjah 1421H (corresponding to March 11, 2001) under commercial registration number 2050037927 as a Limited Liability Company with share capital of SR 30 million.
-The Company is listed on Nomu Parallel Market after meeting the requirements of Capital Market Authority ("CMA") and Saudi Tadawul Group.
-The Company received approval for listing from Saudi Tadawul Group on 26 May 2021 and final approval from CMA on 29 September 2021.
-The authorized, issued and paid-up share capital of the Company as at 31 December 2021 and 31 December 2020 comprised of 28,000,000 shares of SR 10 per share.
+The Company is listed on Nomu Parallel Market.